joanapazcardoso/cv/README.md

 Prospecting of new business opportunities.

-Implementation of training on digital marketing for internal teams, stakeholders, clients and advertising agencies.
+Implementation of training on digital marketing for internal teams, stakeholders, customers and advertising agencies/suppliers.

-Market Evangelist about digital marketing.
+Educating the market and customers about digital marketing.

-Development of own project focused on digital improvements based on agile methodologies.
+Development of own project focused on digital improvements based on Agile Methodologies.

 #### Commercial Assistant of Digital Products at GRUPO RBS (September 2010 to September 2011).**
 Account Executives Managers back office.